TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-24 - Decreases reload time of China Mig before Upgrade by 50% <a name='link__20220724__751_mig_reload_time'></a>
 **Changes**

-- **FIX**: Decreases the reload time of non-Black Napalm Migs from 8 to 4 seconds.
-This also applies to Nuke Migs before the Nuke Mig Upgrade.
+- **TWEAK**: The reload time of Migs without Black Napalm is reduced by 50%, from 8 to 4 seconds.
+This also applies to Nuke Migs without the Nuke Mig Upgrade.
 The reload time after both upgrades remains unchanged at 2 seconds.

 **Links**